inclement/inclem.net/content/kivycrashcourse/2-building_an_android_apk.rst

 That's everything for this article.
 It's a pretty quick guide, but I hope it covers everything you need to quickly and easily build your first Android APK with buildozer.
-Once it's all working, you can rebuild your app whenever you like with `buildozer android debug`, and it only takes a few seconds!
+Once it's all working, you can rebuild your app whenever you like with :code:`buildozer android debug`, and it only takes a few seconds!

 In the next article I'll go back to covering the features of kivy